5 Things You Didn’t Know About Cloud Computing

 Cloud computing is a term used to refer to the trend of moving computing to the Internet.
 Beginning with the widespread adaptation of home computers and continuing until recently, applications or software would be downloaded onto a physical computer or installed on a nearby server.
-When you clicked on the icon to begin a task, you were manipulating information directly from your computer.

 With cloud computing services becoming more standard, users are having to shift the way they think about computing.
 Now, everything seems to be moving to the cloud.
 Here are five interesting angles to the concept you might not have thought of.